Polight/lego/docs/content/v1/usage/slots.md

 [Slots](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot) are part of the native Web Component.
-Because Lego builds native Web Components, you can use the standard _slots_ as documented.
+Because LEGO builds native Web Components, you can use the standard _slots_ as documented.

 Example: